orange-cloudfoundry/sidecars-buildpack/README.md

   args:
   - "--sidecar"
   - "--sidecar-app-port"
-  # this sidecar is defines as reverse proxy, it give a PROXY_APP_PORT env var
+  # this sidecar is defined as reverse proxy, it gives a PROXY_APP_PORT env var
   # as bellow you can give args in posix style from env var
   - "${PROXY_APP_PORT}"
   # Set env var for sidecar